jesusvalenzuelar/nestjs-starter-template/README.md

 </p>

 ## Description
 This repository allows you to start develop applications from an existing structure.
 The project is configured with a SQL Server connection and TypeORM by default.
-However it is easly to change it's database connectior thanks to its great ecosystem of connectors.
+However it is easly to change it's database connection thanks to its great ecosystem of connectors.

 ## Getting started